 But at the height of an ugly cry, we can feel like we will drown in it.
 Knowing that it has a 90-second time limit each time helped me calm myself.
-During the early healing stages of my grief, I also suffered from panic attacks whenever grief overtook me.
+During the early healing stages after being cheated on, I also suffered from panic attacks whenever the grief overtook me.
 Those panic attacks were me thinking that I might never stop crying or never stop being in pain or even be able to breathe again.
 I didn't want to be in pain, and I didn't want to be crying.
-But the grief and anguish overwhelmed my ability to fight the tears.
+But the grief and anguish overwhelmed my ability to stop crying after being cheated on.

-Instead, I have learned to take the pain and tears in waves, and I also learned to enjoy moments when I have peace after the wave of tears and sobs have passed.
-That ugly cry was a profoundly painful internal reaction and was an inescapable part of my grieving process.
+Instead of fighting, I have learned to take the pain and tears in waves.
+I also learned to enjoy moments of peace after the wave of crying and sobs had passed.
+That ugly crying was a profoundly painful internal reaction and was an inescapable part of my grieving process.